Signed in as:

 filler@godaddy.com

-A MUST SEE ART EXHIBIT - SOMETHING FOR EVERYONE!
+A MUST SEE!
+SOMETHING FOR EVERYONE!

 Let your imagination go!
 We invite artists to submit works that embody the essence of the unusual, funny, pleasant ideas inspired by Whimsy and the magic of being creative.
 Capture moments of boundless elation or the quiet contentment found in everyday life.
 Imagine artworks that reflect happiness, love, and the simple pleasures that bring joy to our lives.
 Share your personal expression of whimsy with a sense of wonder and art making magic!